09 Jan Best Exercises to Address Muscular Imbalances

 Two of the most common muscle imbalances are what Vladamir Janda would term “Upper Crossed Syndrome” and “Lower Crossed Syndrome.”
 Both of these include similar components of a weak core or poor spinal stabilizing system.
 What better way to target both components via a supine 90/90 to low oblique sitting pos,ition!
 This exercise will improve ipsilateral shoulder stability, hip abduction, and core strength, and also will improve hip abduction strength on the elevated leg as well!
 Give it a shot and let us know what you think!

 Deficit Reverse Lunge

 The reverse lunge from a step is one of my favorite exercises to address muscular imbalances in the lower extremities.
 Lunging from a step allows one to load the hips at end range, promoting an intense recruitment of the hip extensor musculature on the forward leg, and a dynamic stretch on of the hip flexors on the trail leg.
-This tends to “even out” those common side-to-side differences that many lifters struggle with everyday.
-In fact, I’ve seen one-sided low back pain or hip tightness practically disappear after training this lift.
+This tends to “even out” those common side-to-side differences that many lifters struggle with every day.
+I’ve seen one-sided low back pain or hip tightness practically disappear after training this lift.
 Give it a shot!